Gimly-Blockchain/lisk-tangem-iot/README.md

 1.2 Generate lisk account using new pub key.
 2. Implement Tangem functionality in Lisk wallet to sign transactions: native android, or webapp to demonstrate functional NFC cards

-### 2. Lisk sidechain: multi-sig transaction in supply chain
+### 2. Lisk Supplychain App: recipient, package, and shipper must co-sign custom transaction for succesful delivery
-An object carrying a tangem MfB NFC chip is shipped to recipient.
-Upon receipt of the object, the recipient scans the object NFC iwht phone running Lisk Tangem wallet, and both the object and recipient co-sign a custom transaction that includes the device's GPS data to confirm physical presence of object with recipient (regardless of the accuracy of the GPS data - both object and recipient must physically be with the mobile device at the same time).
-2.1.
-Implement multi-sig functionality in Lisk wallet with Tangem functionalities 2.2.
-Scanning the object should trigger the multisig request 2.3.
-Custom transaction includes GPS data from mobile device 2.3.
-Custom transaction signed both by object and recipient private keys
+* The recipient has a Lisk Supplychain Account with pub/priv key pair, and has downloaded the Lisk Supplychain App.
+Recipient orders a package through the app.
+* A package carrying a tangem MfB NFC chip, containing its own pub/priv key pair is shipped to recipient.
+* The package is delivered by an authorized shipper, that carries a Tangem NFC card as identifying card, with its own pub/priv key pair.
+* Upon delivery of the package, the recipient scans the object NFC with a mobile device running Lisk Supplychain App
+* The app requests signatures from the recipient, from the package, and from the shipper to sign a custom transaction
+* Three signatures are required to confirm correct receipt of package: from the recipient, from the package NFC chip, and from the shippers NFC card ID.

 ## PoC 2: Data read/write to NFC included in custom transaction